6 min read

 How to Encourage Repeat Purchases and Retain Customers

-According to Alex Schultz, VP of Growth at Facebook , if 20 to 30 percent of your customers come back every month and make a purchase from you, you will do pretty well.
+According to Meta’s VP Alex Schultz, if 20 to 30 percent of your customers come back every month and make a repeat purchase from you, you will do pretty well.
+There is a good reason for this: a repeat customer is more likely to come back for more.

-Also, a repeat customer is more likely to come back for more.
-A recent study from Shopify shows that when a customer returns for a second time , it will be 45 percent more likely for them to purchase again, and that likelihood would jump to 56 percent when they return the fourth time.
+A study from Shopify found that when a customer returns for a second time, it will be 45 percent more likely for them to purchase again, and that percentage will jump to 56 percent when they return the fourth time.

 So how can you inspire your customers to make that second, third and fourth purchase?
 Here are seven strategies to help you increase your average repeat purchase rate.